The Chart for Duke Energy Corporation (DUK) Is Flashing Mixed Signals

 DUK’s Market Performance

-DUK stocks went down by -0.98% for the week, with a monthly jump of 3.65% and a quarterly performance of -1.81%, while its annual performance rate touched 5.50%.
-The volatility ratio for the week stands at 1.10% while the volatility levels for the past 30 days are set at 1.50% for Duke Energy Corporation.
-The simple moving average for the period of the last 20 days is 0.56% for DUK stocks with a simple moving average of 4.53% for the last 200 days.
+DUK stocks went down by -3.62% for the week, with a monthly drop of -2.47% and a quarterly performance of -4.26%, while its annual performance rate touched 2.15%.
+The volatility ratio for the week stands at 1.84% while the volatility levels for the past 30 days are set at 1.54% for Duke Energy Corporation.
+The simple moving average for the period of the last 20 days is -3.19% for DUK stocks with a simple moving average of 0.55% for the last 200 days.

 Analysts’ Opinion of DUK